Ketamine and Alcohol: The Honest Answer From Your Doctor

 Briefly, because patients always ask:

-- Cannabis: covered separately.
-See Tovani ketamine and cannabis.
+- Cannabis: covered in our medication safety guide.
 Short version: same-day use blunts the response; off-day use is less disruptive but still not ideal.

 - Caffeine: fine on off days.
 Skip on session day.